 - Laboratory/test animals - Ministry of Agriculture and Forestry (in Finnish)

-- Committee for animal protection in the context of animals in research and education Tieteellisiin tai opetustarkoituksiin käytettävien eläinten suojelun neuvottelukunta TOKES (in Finnish)
+- Council on the protection of animals used for scientific or educational purposes: Tieteellisiin tai opetustarkoituksiin käytettävien eläinten suojelun neuvottelukunta TOKES (in Finnish)

 It is always recommended to create a communication plan when doing research with animals.

-If your research involves animals but NOT as test animals, please contact the Aalto University Research Ethics Committee secretary to discuss how to proceed with research ethics review.
-(Annukka Jyrämä)
+If your research involves animals but NOT as test animals, please contact the Aalto University Research Ethics Committee secretary to discuss how to proceed with the research ethics review (Annukka Jyrämä).

-When doing research in non-EU countries it is important to acknowledge the need to comply with both the target country and EU legislation.
-It is also recommended to have Research Ethical Reviews in both locations.
+When doing research in non-EU countries, it is important to acknowledge the need to comply with both the target country and EU legislation.
+It is also recommended to have research ethics reviews conducted in both locations.
 You also need to carefully assess the risks for your research staff as well as the local participants.
 Please pay special attention to the following issues:

-More information: Aalto University Research Ethics Committee: https://www.aalto.fi/en/services/research-ethics-committee
+o More information: Aalto University Research Ethics Committee

-"..if you wish to transfer personal data outside of the EU or the EEA, the transfer requires additional safeguards.
+- ‘…if you wish to transfer personal data outside of the EU or the EEA, the transfer requires additional safeguards.
 The additional safeguards must be put in place before transfer of any personal data outside of the EU or the EEA can be effected.
 If the European Commission has made an adequacy decision with respect to the country of the transferee, no further safeguards are required.
 Another example of additional safeguards under which transfer may be possible is the agreement to the standard contractual clauses by the transferee.’
 (Materials on research ethics (aalto.fi)

 Cultural traditions must be respected and the benefits of the research work shared.